 No one can determine how long the grief process is or how one should grieve.
 I decided that for me, my healing comes through photography, creative arts, alone time and uplifting and inspiring others on their journey of life.
 I made the choice to be happy and embrace my journey because I matter, and the lives of those that want/need my gifts matter.
 I decided that regardless of any potential challenges in my life, I am doing the following:

-Nonprofit Chicago is a blog that endeavors to help Do-Gooders Do Better by uncovering vital resources, starting compelling conversations, making introductions, and giving a voice to Chicago nonprofits.
+Nonprofit Chicago is the blog of the Axelson Center for Nonprofit Management.
+We endeavor to help Do-Gooders Do Better by uncovering vital resources, starting compelling conversations, making introductions, and giving a voice to Chicago nonprofits.